-What is the Domestic Abuse Perpetrator Programme (DAPP)?
+What is the Domestic Abuse Prevention Programme (DAPP)?

 The DAPP is a 17 week programme which aims to increase the safety of women and children, and the quality of life of everyone in the family, by working with men who recognise that they have been abusive towards an intimate female partner and who want to stop that behaviour.
 Domestic abuse includes physical violence, emotional abuse or any other form of coercive control.
 The programme runs alongside one-to-one support sessions to ensure men are offered a robust intervention.

-Yorkshire Children Centre is one of only fourteen organisations nationally to be fully accredited by RESPECT, the National Association for Domestic Abuse Perpetrator Programmes and Associated Support.
+Yorkshire Children Centre is one of only fourteen organisations nationally to be fully accredited by RESPECT, the National Association for Domestic Abuse Prevention Programmes and Associated Support.
 The DAPP is open to men aged 21 and over from any ethnicity or religious background.

 What happens on the programme?

 This community based programme with centres in Kirklees (Huddersfield) and Calderdale (Halifax) is more than simply an anger management course or support group because it offers a full programme of behavioural change work for abusive men.

 Over 17 group sessions, men attending will meet other men who are in similar life situations and support each other whilst working through a range of topics designed specifically to provide them with insight into how their behaviour is abusive and how to learn non-abusive behaviour.
 If men are not quite ready for group engagement we offer one-to-one readiness sessions for additional support.